Essential Travel Safety Tips: Understanding UK Driving Licence Categories

 Other

-You don’t need a driving licence for electric bikes, mobility scooters or powered wheelchairs.
+No licence is required for electric bikes, mobility scooters, or powered wheelchairs.

 ALL ABOUT DRIVING LICENCE CODES